ekonstankiewicz/ekonstankiewicz/README.md

 🚀 Welcome to My GitHub!

-Hi there! 👋 My name is Emilia, I'm a Certified QA Engineer (ISTQB) with 4+ years of experience in quality assurance, test automation, and API validation.
-I’m passionate about delivering high-quality software through automated testing, optimized test coverage, and continuous improvements in test processes.
+Hi there! 👋 My name is Emilia, I’m a Certified QA Engineer (ISTQB) with 4+ years of experience in test automation, API validation, and software quality assurance.
+Passionate about delivering high-quality software through automated testing, optimized test coverage, and process improvements, I specialize in Playwright, TypeScript, and API testing.

-💻 About Me

-🔭 I’m currently working on improving test automation strategies and ensuring seamless integrations for AI-driven chatbots.

-🔹 Expertise in:

-Test Automation: Playwright, JS/TS

-API Testing: Postman, Playwright

-Test Management: TestRail, Jira

-E-commerce Integrations: Shopify, WooCommerce, WordPress, Prestashop, BigCommerce etc.

-🔹 Passionate About:

-Improving test automation efficiency 🔄

-Ensuring seamless integrations across platforms 🔗
+Currently, I’m working at Tidio, where I:

+✅ Develop and maintain automated test suites using Playwright & TypeScript to ensure fast and reliable software releases.

+✅ Validate OpenAPI endpoints & webhooks for seamless integrations.

+✅ Test AI chatbot features and e-commerce integrations (Shopify, WordPress, WooCommerce).

+✅ Ensure email marketing features work flawlessly, covering email delivery, triggers, and reporting.

-Driving quality improvements in the SDLC 🚀
+✅ Collaborate with cross-functional teams to drive quality improvements across the SDLC.

-🚀 I’m open to new job opportunities!
-Looking for exciting roles in test automation, QA engineering, or software quality assurance.
-Feel free to reach out!
+💡 What I Bring to the Table

+✔️ Strong expertise in test automation & API validation

+✔️ Experience with CI/CD and integrating tests into pipelines

+✔️ Proficiency in Playwright, TypeScript, TestRail, Jira, Postman

+✔️ A proactive approach to improving testing efficiency

+🌟 Open to New Opportunities!

+I’m actively looking for QA Engineer / Test Automation Engineer roles where I can apply my skills in automated testing, API validation, and test strategy development.

 📫 Let's Connect!